 The only reason to buy a Sunday golf bag is to fulfill a specific purpose.
 The purpose is quite simple.
-A golfer who buys one wants to carry a limited number of clubs with a minimal amount of gear and accessories.
+A golfer who buys one wants to carry a limited number of clubs with minimal gear and accessories.
 A Sunday golf bag can be great for a trip to a Par 3, to walk nine holes, to go to the golf range, or even for speed golf.

 Let’s start with the websites:

 Some customers seem equally confused.
 I always smirk at customer reviews when they go off on a Sunday golf bag for “not being able to fit 14 clubs” or not having enough pockets for everything they want in their bag.
 These folks should not be buying a Sunday golf bag.
-They need to actually read the product descriptions before they buy.
+They need to more closely read the product descriptions before they buy.

 A Traditional Sunday Golf Bag